hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 <img class="img-fluid mx-auto d-block w-100" src="/assets/img/simulation/confint.png"/>

 Using simulations, we have obtained a new variable _A+B_ with one mean and one variance instead of original two.
 Thus, we can calculate the confidence interval from the resulting data, without having to use multivariate probability theory.
+The advantage becomes clearer when we want products or other nonlinear combinations of the two random variables.

 ---

-The examples above illustrate two important characteristics of simulations: _(a)_ they allow to study not only the results, but also the evolution of states leading to the results and _(b)_ they allow for higher complexity in problem formulations.
+The examples above illustrate two important characteristics of simulations: _(a)_ they allow to study not only the results, but also the evolution of states leading to the results, and _(b)_ they allow for higher complexity in problem formulations.
 The latter comes from the fact that simulations do not require a solution, and simply implement the process given the initial parameters and the rules.
 Before we proceed to the discussion of the methodology, let's take a look at the actual research that employs simulations.

 <a name="applications"></a><br>
 ## 3. Applications